Return to main index.

 - Good Thing You Can Heal: She's had her head blown up in two consecutive on-screen appearances, both of which were supposed to be peaceful meetings.
 Since she can reconstitute herself, she more or less treats decapitation like a Wardrobe Wound:"I was working on that face!"

 - Hive Mind: Gog-Agog is less of a distinct entity composed of worms, and is more akin to a sentient disease that propagates itself by promising hosts happiness and power, only to consume them.
-Anywhere her hosts are, so can she, physically and gruesomely replacing them with herself and her Key.
+Anywhere her hosts go, so can she, physically and gruesomely replacing them with herself and her Key.

 - Inexplicably Awesome: Since only humans, Preservers, angels, and devils are known to have souls and true sentience, a heap of worms that ascended to Demiurge status is weird even by Throne's standards.
+This seems to be reflected by her halo: as animals have very weak soul flames, her halo doesn't burn so much as sort of ooze like hot wax.

 - Iron Butt Monkey: An instance where an explicit Healing Factor justifies slapstick, a Running Gag centers on her face being blown up.

 - Meaningful Name: Gog-Agog sounds intentionally similar to the biblical Gog and Magog.
+"Agog" also can mean "excited" or "eager", befitting her presentation as a chipper Monster Clown in book 4.

 - Monster Clown: She dresses like this during a meeting of the demiurges and brings troops that dress the same way.